dokan-dev/dokan-java/README.md

 Dokan-Java
 ======

+Dokan-Java is a Java wrapper for [Dokany 1.x release](https://github.com/dokan-dev/dokany/releases) and above.
-# Important Notice
+## Important Notice
 This project has switched to a new architecture.
 The _old_ dokan-java can be found under the deprecated branch and will be deleted after 6 months.

 ## Introduction
-Dokan-Java is a Java wrapper for [Dokany 1.x release](https://github.com/dokan-dev/dokany/releases) and above.
+Dokany is a device driver providing an interface to develop and run your own filesystem on Windows (similar to FUSE).
+But using the library directly you need to write your filesystem code in C... but fortunately there is an escape from the pointer hell: dokan-java.
+Using this project you are able to write your filesystem in Java!

 ## Runtime Dependencies
 - [Java JRE 11](https://jdk.java.net/11/)